brunoadbuffa/ChallengeEIO-videotracking/README.md

 To run the program, the "main.py" file (in directory: "repository/video_tracking/model") must be executed.
 A video is generated as output with the data obtained from tracking.
 This video shows for each frame the bounding boxes obtained for each of the defined objects.

-## Algorithm to Multiple Object Tracking
+## Multiple Object Tracking

-The algorithm followed here to perform the tracking is based on the OpenCV library and its implementation in Python language.
+The method followed here to perform the tracking is based on the OpenCV library and its implementation in Python language.
 In particular, OpenCV version 4.5.5 was used here.

 First, a Python class was defined to carry out the proposed task.
 This class is used to create the model in charge of tracking each object, define the output video parameters and pass the inputs of our model (video to be tracked and initial positions of the objects).